alberthun/legacy-sense-docs/guides/002-sdks/001-ios-sdk.md

 Please see the [iOS sample app](https://github.com/sixgill/reach-ios-sample) for a working example showing how to use the Reach SDK.

 ## Release Notes
-* 1.2.16 - Force sensor update and return errors in Ingress.Event
+* 1.2.16 - Force location update and improved errors.

 ## Installation
 To integrate Sixgill into your Xcode project, use CocoaPods.